What Is MACRA?

 MIPS Quality Performance Category

-Quality is worth 45% of an eligible clinician’s or group’s MIPS final score in the 2020 performance year.
-MIPS participants can choose from over 206 quality measures and must submit a full year of data on six quality measures for compliance in this category.
+Quality is worth 30 percent of an eligible clinician’s or group’s MIPS final score in the 2023 performance year.
+MIPS participants can choose from hundreds of quality measures and must submit a full year of data on six quality measures for compliance in this category.
 Each measure is worth up to 10 points, with the number of points earned based on data completeness compared to national benchmarks.

 Achieving the highest score in the Quality performance category (60 points) requires MIPS eligible clinicians to report at least one outcome measure or high-priority measure.
 A high-priority measure is a MIPS quality measure listed in the categories for outcome, appropriate use, patient safety, efficiency, patient experience, care coordination, or opioid-related measures.